CADLAB-io/CADLAB.io-swarm-stack/README.md

 docker swarm init
 ```

 Currently, CADLAB.io supposed to be run on a single node, so you can ignore swarm join tokens.
+TODO: explain that join tokens will be displayed on the screen

 ### Create secrets